dfriishecht/robot_localization/README.md

  ![gif](report_images/particle_mac.gif)

  *Fig 4.
 Robot position estimated by particle filter.
-Particles are in red, with estimated robot pose being the large arrow.
+Particles are the red point cluster, with estimated robot pose being the large arrow.
 As the robot moves, the particles are update and converge on robot position.*

 ## Challenges